vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/2-vector-stores.md

 ## 📊 Deploy Milvus Test & Prod

-We deployed our vector database concepts in the experimentation phase, but just like with Canopy, we need to set up our vector database deployment to handle test and production environments with proper separation and configuration management.
+You've learned the concepts behind vector databases - now it's time to deploy the infrastructure that will power Canopy's intelligent search capabilities.
+Just like with Canopy, we need to set up vector database deployments that handle test and production environments with proper separation and configuration management.

+After completing the deployment, you'll use your running Milvus instances in hands-on exercises to understand exactly how educational content becomes searchable through vector embeddings.

 ### 1. Set Up Milvus Directory Structure